feliperdamaceno/react-url-state/README.md

 ## react-url-state

-Simple repository to practive how to store state as query params.
+A repository for practicing state management through query parameters, enabling state persistence and sharing via URLs in web applications.